toastii/gulp-pug-sass/README.md

 - Run `npm install` from the directory to install.
 - Run `gulp` to start the server.
+- Run `gulp build` to build for production with minified files.

 - Run `npm rebuild` when changing OS